jrpat/zest/README.md

 for a handful of tests, to more advanced uses like automatically awaiting futures or doing custom reporting.

-Look at zest::TestCase for available member functions and variables.

 The only restriction on TestCase subclasses is that they must be default-constructible.

+From within either hook, you can fail the test:

+    fail("message");

+See zest::TestCase for other member functions and variables.

 Example: